 Ahead of the inauguration, Mr Trump placed his business holdings in a revocable trust managed by his two adult sons, Eric and Donald Jr. But while this removes him from the day-to-day decision making of his business, the president still retains a long-term interest in making sure his companies are doing well.

-Ethics experts have urged Trump to liquidate his business holdings so that he can avoid any appearance of a conflict, as the public nature of most of Trump's businesses means it impossible to prevent him from knowing how government policies will affect his bottom line.
+Ethics experts have urged Mr Trump to liquidate his business holdings so that he can avoid any appearance of a conflict, as the public nature of most of his businesses means it impossible to prevent him from knowing how government policies will affect his bottom line.

 - Read more here about how the Trump Organization's business works and what it means for the presidency.